djwhsdj/VW-SDK/README.md

 ![](./array.PNG)

-And the, choice the network.
+And then, choice the network.
 In these form, you can input other networks.

 ![](./network.PNG)